immersive-web/webxr/spatial-tracking-explainer.md

 As with `local` reference spaces, `XRViewerPose` objects retrieved using `local-floor` reference spaces may include position information as well as rotation information and as such must be resilient to position changes despite not being dependent on receiving them.
 For example, if a teleport is intended to place the user's feet at a chosen virtual world location, the calculated offset must take into account that the user's current tracked position may be a couple of steps away from the floor-level origin.

 ### Viewer reference spaces
 A _viewer_ reference space's origin is always at the position and orientation of the viewer device.
 This type of reference space is primarily used for creating inline experiences with no tracking of the viewer relative to it's physical environment.
-Instead, developers may use `XRReferenceSpace.originOffset` which is described in the [Application supplied transforms section](#application-supplied-transforms).
+Instead, developers may use `XRReferenceSpace.getOffsetReferenceSpace()` which is described in the [Application supplied transforms section](#application-supplied-transforms).
 An example usage of an _viewer_ reference space is a furniture viewer that will use [click-and-drag controls](#click-and-drag-view-controls) to rotate the furniture.
 It also supports cases where the developer wishes to avoid displaying any type of tracking consent prompt to the user prior while displaying inline content.

-This type of reference space is requested with a type of `viewer` and returns a basic `XRReferenceSpace`. `XRViewerPose` objects retrieved with this reference space will have a `transform` that is equal to the reference space's `originOffset` and the `XRView` matrices will be offset accordingly.
+This type of reference space is requested with a type of `viewer` and returns a basic `XRReferenceSpace`. `XRViewerPose` objects retrieved with this reference space will have an identity `transform` and the `XRView` matrices will be offset accordingly.

 ```js
 let xrSession = null;